 Psychological, psychoeducational, or neuropsychological testing may be recommended for you to better understand factors that may be impacting your functioning.
 Results from testing can help clarify diagnosis, develop an appropriate treatment plan, and/or determine appropriate accommodations to increase success at work or school.
 Not all patients require testing to determine diagnosis or drive treatment.
-However, it is up to your treatment providers when the use of psychometric instruments is necessary to obtain information that can support treatment.
+However, it is your treatment providers' decision when the use of psychometric instruments is necessary to obtain information that can support your treatment.
 Patients are encouraged to share the evaluation with schools, hospitals, treatment providers, other medical providers, attorneys and others, if appropriate, to aid in treatment planning, educational programming, etc.

-Some common purposes for assessment include
+Some common purposes for assessment include:

 - Learning and attention